Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Proposed Methods

 \subsection{Hierarchical Sequential D-MDL Algorithm}

 Practically, we combine the algorithm with adaptive windowing for the 0th D-MDL and the algorithms with fixed windowing for the 1st and 2nd D-MDL.
 We call this algorithm the {\em hierarchical sequential D-MDL algorithm}.
 It is designed as follows.
-We first output not only a $0$th D-MDL score but also a window size with the $0$th D-MDL with adaptive windowing and raise an alarm when the window shrinks, i.e., equation (\ref{windowsize}) is satisfied.
-We then output the 1st and 2nd D-MDL scores using the window produced by the 0th D-MDL and raise alarms when the $1$st or $2$nd D-MDL exceeds the threshold so as to expect the 1st and 2nd D-MDL to detect change signs before the window shrinkage.
-Note that the window shrinks only with the 0th D-MDL, but neither with the 1st nor 2nd D-MDL.
+We first output not only a $0$th D-MDL score but also a window size with the $0$th D-MDL with adaptive windowing and raise an alarm when the window shrinks, i.e.,(\ref{windowsize}) is satisfied for some time in the window.
+We then output the 1st and 2nd D-MDL scores using the window produced by the 0th D-MDL and raise alarms when for some time in the window, the $1$st or $2$nd D-MDL exceeds the threshold so as to expect the 1st and 2nd D-MDL to detect change signs before the window shrinkage.